CDDelta/covid-19-fact-checker/README.md

 ### How it works

-When the SMS responder receives a new claim, it logs it in Firestore for fact checking.
+When the SMS responder receives a new claim, it logs it in Firestore for fact-checking.
 Next time it receives the same message, it will reply with information on it if it has been fact checked.

 Every time the responder receives a claim, a cloud function is triggered with PubSub to log analytics on it which can be tracked in the dashboard to monitor their spread.